 What is a due on sale clause?

-First, what the heck is a due on sale clause?
-To keep it simple, a due on sale clause is a condition found within a mortgage or contract for deed.
+First, what the heck is a due on sale or acceleration clause?
+To keep it simple, this type of clause is a condition found within a mortgage or contract for deed.
 In general, the clause requires full payment of a mortgage upon the occurrence of certain events.

 The hard part is finding it or confirming a mortgage does not have a due on sale clause.
 Sometimes, a mortgage document will use big bold headings to help.

-- Ask the bank for a courtesy copy.
+- Ask the lending company for a courtesy copy.

 Minnesota definition of a due on sale clause